Food inflation in India: International prices

 Food production in 2006-2007 and 2007-2008 observed a 5% growth during these periods.
 The growth rate was double the growth rate of domestic demand for food.
 However, the majority of the excess food output never entered the domestic supply, since, due to rising global prices, exports brought more profit in the domestic market.
 The share of exports in domestic production of food increased from 6.2% during 2003–04 to 2005–06 to more than 10% during 2006–07 to 2008–09.
 This resulted in some of the increase in global prices to the domestic market, and domestic prices experienced an increase despite a significant increase in domestic food production.
 Therefore, the main cause of food inflation in 2008 was due to increase in International prices.

-International prices also influence the domestic food prices through trade and fluctuating domestic policies.